Payroll Deduction Tables - 2023

 Employer Health Tax

-BC's Employer Health Tax is separate and distinct from remitting source deductions or MSP premiums.
+BC's Employer Health Tax is separate and distinct from remitting source deductions.

 Employers can be an individual, corporation or partnership.
 Associated employers are required to share any exemption amount they may qualify for.